Stay in the Acute Admissions Unit (AAU) (EN) Stay in the Acute Admissions Unit (AAU)

 Reason for admission

-It is a good idea to write down any questions you would like to ask.
-The nurse can help you with this if necessary.
-The doctor can then answer your questions during the rounds.
-This way you will be informed as thoroughly as possible on the diagnosis, any examinations/tests required and the proposed treatment.
+The doctors will visit you in the morning between 8 a.m. and 12 p.m.
+We recommend you to write down any questions you would like to ask the doctor.
+The nurse will help you with this if needed.
+During the doctor’s visit you can ask these questions.
+The doctor will inform how you are feeling, and will ask the nurse for your medical conditions like blood pressure and temperature.
+This way you will be informed as thoroughly as possible on the diagnoses, any examinations required and the proposed treatment.

 If you would like to schedule a personal meeting with the doctor, and your family for example, you can arrange this through the nurse.
 This meeting will then be scheduled in consultation with you.